 - Legacy Character: Its full name in its first appearance was Diotoir, Son of Nemesis.

-- Man's Face on Fire: What Diotoir looks like when it catches fire.
+- Man on Fire: What Diotoir looks like when it catches fire.

 - Mechanical Lifeforms: Obviously not straight examples, but this is what Nemesis and Diotoir were designed to resemble.
 The fur was originally to reinforce this appearance, rather than to provide the Incendiary Exponent for which it became famous; in fact, they only went with fur instead of just painting Nemesis because they'd read in the rulebook that flamethrowers were banned and didn't realize that this didn't apply to the House Robots.

 - Mighty Glacier: Diotoir was very ponderous at 6mph, but was deceptively durable and had the pushing power to manhandle the likes of Tornado.

 - Names to Run Away from Really Fast: Doubles up as Meaningful Name.
 It may not sound threatening at first, but check what it means in Gaelic.
 Diotoir translates as "Annihilator".